dhain/wsgi_lite/README.rst

             # ...  etc.

-The ``@bind`` decorator takes keyword arguments whose argument names match argument names on the decorated function, and automatically extracts the matching keys from the `environ`, passing them on as keyword arguments to the decorated function.
+The ``@bind`` decorator takes keyword arguments whose argument names match argument names on the decorated function.
+It then automatically extracts the matching keys from the `environ`, passing them on as keyword arguments to the decorated function.
 This automatically ensures that you aren't using possibly-corrupted keys from your child app(s), *and* lets you specify default